How to Set Boundaries in Addiction Recovery

-As the Family Program facilitator at Sanford Behavioral Health, I spend a lot of time helping loved ones with establishing boundaries.
-In this article we will look at how to establish healthy boundaries in family recovery.
-Establishing boundaries is essential to becoming effective in working with a loved one with a substance use disorder (SUD).
+As the family program facilitator at Sanford Behavioral Health, I spend a lot of time helping loved ones establish boundaries.
+Establishing healthy boundaries is possible in family recovery.
+Establishing boundaries is essential to effectively work with a loved one with a substance use disorder (SUD).
 Healthy boundaries are at the heart of any positive relationship in your life.

 We all have internal and external boundaries.
-They have been tried for all of us in the past couple of years!
-Our internal boundaries drive our external boundaries.
-Our boundary system exists to protect us and give us a moving picture of who we are as individuals in this world.
-Boundary systems are based on limits and mark our starting and ending points in life’s interactions.
-We use our boundary systems everyday in any personal encounter.
+Internal boundaries drive external boundaries.
+A boundary system exists to protect individuals and give them a moving picture of who they are as individuals in this world.
+Boundary systems are based on limits and mark a person’s starting and ending points in life’s interactions.
+People can use our boundary systems every day in any personal encounter.

-In families where there is/has been active addiction, every member’s boundaries have become blurred.
+In families with active addiction, every member’s boundaries have become blurred.
 These boundaries require re-establishment to heal the family.
-And this applies to everyone in the family – those with SUDs and those who do not have SUDs.
-It is also one of the main reasons why support and aftercare following treatment is critical for the entire family, not just the member with SUDs.
+And this applies to everyone in the family—those with SUDs and those who do not have SUDs.
+It is also one of the main reasons why support and aftercare following treatment are critical for the entire family, not just the member with SUDs.
 The formation of healthy boundaries is part of family recovery for everyone.

-Using healthy boundaries can be effective when attempting to motivate a family member into treatment.
-Healthy boundaries are also protective to the holder, reduce the likelihood of enabling behaviors, and challenge a progressing addiction.
+Healthy boundaries can be effective when attempting to motivate a family member into treatment.
+Healthy boundaries also protect the holder, reduce the likelihood of enabling behaviors, and challenge a progressing addiction.

-We must become aware of our beliefs, thoughts, feelings and limits to understand our internal boundaries.
-When it comes to applying healthy internal boundaries to loved ones with SUDs, we must first understand that addiction is a brain disease.
+To understand internal boundaries, individuals must become aware of their beliefs, thoughts, feelings, and limits.
+When applying healthy internal boundaries to loved ones with SUDs, people must first understand that addiction is a condition.
 The behaviors and thoughts of people with SUDs have been impacted.
-We require accurate facts about addiction to inform our beliefs.
-And it is important to receive education and support when dealing with addiction in our families.
+And it is crucial to receive education and support when dealing with addiction in families.
 Likewise, processing and challenging new information with support people is essential to change ingrained behavior.

-In the Sanford Behavioral Health Family Program, we have looked at enabling, controlling, and care-taking behaviors.
-They are all unproductive and ineffective when it comes to initiating healing in our families.
-These are also the behaviors and actions that serve to “blur” our family boundaries.
-It is important that we understand these old behaviors to begin to free ourselves.
-Then we can learn new behaviors that are supportive of recovery for everyone in the family.
+In the Sanford Behavioral Health family program, we have looked at enabling, controlling, and caretaking behaviors.
+They are all unproductive and ineffective when initiating healing in our families.
+These behaviors and actions also serve to “blur” our family boundaries.
+We must understand these old behaviors to begin to free ourselves.
+Then we can learn new behaviors that support recovery for everyone in the family.

-- Sustainable – you are capable of doing these behaviors
+- You are capable of doing these behaviors

 - About you